How to Choose a 3D Scanner for Manufacturing

 Laser 3D Scanners

-• Strong adaptability
+• Strong surface adaptability

-• Suitable for large-scale scanning
+• Suitable for larger parts

-• Works well in industrial environments
+• Stable in factory environments

-Commonly used in automotive and heavy industry.
+Commonly used in automotive, tooling, and heavy industry.

 Handheld 3D Scanners

-• Flexible and portable
+• Portable and flexible

-• Ideal for complex surfaces
+• Efficient for complex shapes

 Automated 3D Inspection Systems